Who betrayed Anne Frank? New probe launched by ex-FBI agent

 Led by Vince Pankoke, who formerly worked with the FBI to track Colombian drug cartels, the project will use cold case investigative techniques and data analysis software developed in the last decade to unravel one of history's greatest mysteries: Who betrayed Anne Frank?

-The German teenager was best known for her diary documenting her time in the "Secret Annex", a hidden enclave at the back of her father Otto Frank's former office, at 263 Prinsengracht in the Dutch capital.
+The German teenager was best known for her diary documenting her time in the "Secret Annex," a hidden enclave at the back of her father Otto Frank's former office, at 263 Prinsengracht in the Dutch capital.
 The Franks and another Jewish family spent more than two years in hiding before they were discovered by the Gestapo, the German secret police, in August 1944 and sent off to concentration camps.

-Anne's diary, nicknamed "Kitty", provided a moving and in-depth documentation of the rise of anti-Semitic laws in Nazi-occupied Netherlands as well as the pangs of spending an adolescence in captivity.
-She died shortly before the end of the Second World War at the age of 15 in a concentration camp in Bergen-Belson, Germany.
+Anne's diary, nicknamed "Kitty," provided a moving and in-depth documentation of the rise of anti-Semitic laws in Netherlands as well as the pangs of spending an adolescence in captivity.
+She died shortly before the end of World War II at the age of 15 in a concentration camp in Bergen-Belsen, Germany.
 She was survived by Otto, who returned to publish her diary in 1947.

 In the aftermath of the war, Dutch police launched probes into the betrayal of the Frank family at the insistence of Otto Frank, who suspected a warehouse worker of having disclosed their location, but the investigations were inconclusive.